aarielah/minor-safety-eval-harness/README.md

 Open `index.html` in a browser.

 No API key or server is required.
-The model output is simulated so the dashboard can be reviewed instantly by a recruiter or hiring manager.